 As a developer, I pride myself on being able to explain techy stuff to non-techy folks.
 In fact, I think it’s one of the most important skills that a client-facing developer can foster:

-Can you understand the technical landscape enough to identify a handful of viable options to solve those problems?
+Can you understand the current technical landscape enough to identify a handful of viable options to solve those problems?

 Can you work with the client to weigh the relative pros and cons of those options?